marek130/runscopeToTerraform/README.md

 This script will create files in a directory where the script is located.

-Parameters webhooks, stop_on_failure, emails and headers are not supported in environments.
+Parameters webhooks, stop_on_failure and emails are not supported in environments.